 Illustration and Design

-Over the years, I've had a succession of steady clients — the best kind.
-The first was The American Spectator.
-Then came the NY Times Book Review, The Wall Street Journal, Cartier (the jewelry company), The New York Sun, and most recently, The Claremont Review of Books, of which I’m the designer and art director.
+Over the years, I've worked for a succession of customers who, for various periods, provided me with steady assignments.
+First was The American Spectator, then came the NY Times Book Review, The Wall Street Journal, Cartier (the jewelry company), The New York Sun, and (since 2002), The Claremont Review of Books, of which I’m the designer and art director.
 For those who don’t know about the CRB: it’s a quarterly that covers politics and literature from a classical/traditional point of view.
 I illustrate the print version of the magazine, and have less involvement with its online version.

-Most of my graphic work is in the black and white mode, which, like painting and sculpture, constitutes a distinct genre of artistic production, often associated with writing and publishing.
-In my unending struggle to master this difficult medium, both the computer and Photoshop have been important allies.
+Most of my graphic work is in the black and white mode, which, like painting and sculpture, constitutes a distinct genre (often associated with writing and publishing).
+In my effort to master this difficult medium, Photoshop has been a useful ally.
 The recent transformation of graphics in all its phases is due to inventions such as these.
-In an effort make black and white images that reflect the new technical potential, I’ve developed a Photoshop add-on (named Printmaker) that I hope to share with other artists.
+In an effort make black and white images that reflect the new technical potential, I’ve developed a Photoshop add-on (named Printmaker) that may be of interest to other artists.

 To see a demonstration of Printmaker, visit this link: https://youtu.be/EdUc_JcwaUo